 CRISPR-cas gene-editing as plausible treatment of neuromuscular and nucleotide-repeat-expansion diseases: A systematic review

-The system of clustered regularly interspaced short palindromic repeats (CRISPR) and CRISPR-associated proteins (cas) is a new technology that allows easier manipulation of the genome.
+The system of CRISPR and CRISPR-associated proteins (Cas) is a new technology that allows easier manipulation of the genome.
 Its potential to edit genes opened a new door in treatment development for incurable neurological monogenic diseases (NMGDs).
 The aim of this systematic review was to summarize the findings on the current development of CRISPR-cas for therapeutic purposes in the most frequent NMGDs and provide critical assessment.

 UK Researchers Use CRISPR Genome Editing to Eliminate Malaria in Study